AdobeDocs/target.de-DE/help/c-activities/automated-traffic-allocation/faster-results-higher-revenue.md

 ---

-# Die automatisierte Zuordnung kann Ihnen schnellere Testergebnisse und mehr Umsatz als ein manueller Test liefern
+# Auto-Allocate can give you faster test results and higher revenue than a manual test

-Bei einer manuellen A/B-Aktivität verlieren Sie möglicherweise Konversionen, da Sie das erfolgreichste Erlebnis erst dann für Ihre gesamte Audience bereitstellen können, wenn die Aktivität abgeschlossen ist.
-Ihre Traffic-Verteilung bleibt auch dann unverändert, wenn Sie erkennen, dass einige Erlebnisse andere übertreffen, und die Aktivität muss den gesamten Kurs ausführen, bevor Sie als Gewinner agieren können.
+With a manual A/B activity, you might be losing conversions because you can’t deliver the winning experience to your entire audience until the activity completes.
+Your traffic distribution remains fixed even after you recognize that some experiences are outperforming others, and the activity must run its entire course before you can act on a winner.

 ## Automatische Zuordnung von Traffic

-Wenn Sie möchten, dass das erfolgreichste Erlebnis öfter und früher in der Aktivität bereitgestellt wird und gleichzeitig die Einrichtungs- und Berechnungskosten für die Auswahl von Stichprobengrößen, Vertrauensniveaus und anderen statistischen Konzepten entfernt oder gesenkt werden, ist die [!UICONTROL automatische Zuordnung] die beste Option.
+If you want an option to serve the winning experience more often and earlier in the activity while simultaneously removing or reducing the set-up and calculation cost of picking sample sizes, confidence levels, and other statistical concepts, [!UICONTROL Auto-Allocate] is your best option.

 ## Wie funktioniert die automatische Zuordnung?

 [!UICONTROL Die automatische Zuordnung] verwendet das Prinzip des Multi-Armed Bandit.
-Wenn der Begriff nicht bekannt ist, ist ein einarmiger Bandit ein umgangssprachlicher Begriff für einen Spielautomaten (siehe: Las Vegas).
+If the term is unfamiliar, a one-armed bandit is a colloquial term for a slot machine (think: Las Vegas).
 Visualisieren Sie die automatische Zuordnung von Traffic als mit mehreren Stecknadelautomaten, in diesem Fall mit Testvarianten, und ziehen Sie zunächst alle Griffe gleich.
 Im Laufe der Zeit könnten eine oder mehrere Maschinen oder Testvarianten mehr auszahlen als andere.
 Wenn das passiert, würde ein Spieler natürlich Beginn die Griffe der Griffe ziehen, die öfter gewinnen.
-In Bezug auf die Traffic-Zuordnung [!DNL Adobe Target] werden mehr Besuchern das Erlebnis oder die Erlebnisse, die mehr gewinnen, bereitgestellt.
+In traffic allocation terms, [!DNL Adobe Target] will serve more visitors the experience or experiences that are winning more.

 Betrachten Sie die folgende Abbildung einer zweiwöchigen A/B-Aktivität.
 Bei [!UICONTROL automatisierter Zuordnung]wird, sobald ein erfolgreiches Erlebnis entsteht, der Traffic zu diesem Gewinner frühzeitig im Test durch die [!UICONTROL Zielgruppe] umgeleitet.